pyrochlore/obsidian-tracker/examples/TrackWithRegex.md

 # Track Text with Regular Expression

 **Important**!!
-Use single quotes to wrap the regular expression, or use double quotes with all back slashes (escape characters) duplicated
+1. Use single quotes to wrap the regular expression, or use double quotes with all back slashes (escape characters) duplicated.
+2. Make your own expression, or find a suitable one from website like [regex101](https://regex101.com).
+3. Use a named group "(?<value>XXXXXX)" in your expression if you need values be retrieved from text.

 ## Count Occurencies (No Value)
 ### Occurencies of Email